 In January 2011, in conjunction with the issuance of the 2011 Notes, the Company issued warrants to purchase shares of its newly authorized shares of preferred stock upon a financing event ("2011 Warrants A").
-In March 2011, as a result of the Series A convertible preferred stock financing event, the January 2011 convertible promissory notes and related accrued interest automatically converted into Series A convertible preferred stock and the 2011 Warrants A became exercisable warrants to purchase 106,560 shares of Series A convertible preferred stock with an exercise price of \$0.75 per share.
-The warrants will expire at the earlier of: (i) January 25, 2016, (ii) upon the closing of the Company's IPO, or (iii) upon the closing of the Company's change of control.
+In March 2011, as a result of the Series A convertible preferred stock financing event, the January 2011 convertible promissory notes and related accrued interest automatically converted into Series A convertible preferred stock and the 2011 Warrants A became exercisable warrants to purchase 63,923 shares of Series A convertible preferred stock with an exercise price of \$1.2503 per share.
+The warrants would expire at the earlier of: (i) January 25, 2016, (ii) upon the closing of the Company's IPO, or (iii) upon the closing of the Company's change of control.
 The Company initially valued the 2011 Warrants A at \$53,000 using the Option Pricing Model ("OPM") that allocated total equity value to all the Company's equity securities in the capital structure at the time of issuance including potentially dilutive equity securities.
 These analyses generally used a backsolve approach that implies the total equity and common stock value from a round of preferred financing.
-None of the warrants have been exercised to date.
+Immediately prior to the closing of the Company's IPO in November 2014, all of the outstanding warrants were exercised, for cash or on a net cash basis for 62,251 shares of Series A convertible preferred stock resulting in cash proceeds of \$55,000.